"I believe that banking

 the US in deregulating its financial system.
 This caused excessive

-bank lending that depleted foreign reserves and
+bank lending.
+It depleted foreign reserves and

 destabilised Australia's fixed exchange rate system, forcing

-the Australian government to float the exchange rate in 1983 as
+the Australian government to float the exchange rate in

 Since 1983